FOOD PAGE - NEW CHOICES

 2 0 - - 16 0 190 140 80 1 3 8 32g

-I have never been a big breakfast person, unless we were having it close to lunchtime.
+I was never a big breakfast person, unless we were having it close to lunchtime.
 But, I have started eating something first thing in the morning.
-Peanut butter and homemade jelly on an English muffin or toast or perhaps a bowl of cereal.
-Several big name companies are coming out with organic peanut butter now, but this MaraNatha still has the best numbers (and taste).
+Peanut butter and homemade jelly on an English muffin or toast, or perhaps a bowl of cereal.
+Several big name companies are coming out with organic peanut butter now, but this MaraNatha has good numbers and taste.

 I was sort of notorious for having a mix of Cheerios, Honey Nut Cheerios, Rice Krispies, and Double Stuff Oreos for cereal.
-I still use the first three, but the Oreos have been replaced by a cut up banana, cup of frozen wild blueberries (store bought), and a shredded wheat like Kashi's.
+I still use HN Cheerios, but the Oreos have been replaced by a cut up banana, cup of frozen wild blueberries (store bought), and a shredded wheat like Kashi's.
 I like it.

 SF TR PF MF TF CH CA CF SA SU FB PR SS